BOARD OF DIRECTORS

 LAUHA FRIED

-Previously, Lauha established one of the first regional EU representation offices for Finnish regions in Brussels and worked as an expert for the European Commission’s Directorate General for Regional and Urban Policy.
-After regional development, Lauha moved on to renewable energy sector, promoting wind power as a Communications Director at Global Wind Energy Council.
-She has extensive experience from advocacy, public relations, and communications work both at EU and global levels.
+Prior to CIE, Lauha helped establish one of the first EU representation offices for Finnish regions in Brussels and worked as an expert at the European Commission’s Directorate-General for Regional and Urban Policy.
+She later served as Communications Director at the Global Wind Energy Council, promoting renewable energy worldwide.

+Lauha holds an MSc in Political Science, International Law and Communications.
 She has two daughters, speaks English, French, Swedish and her native Finnish and lives in Brussels.

 Industry Manager